samlikesphysics/netacam_code/README.md

 # Notebooks and Scripts for "Nonequilibirum Thermodynamics and Carbon Accounting Methods"
+**NOTE: This repository has been modified to correct a faulty import and to add an internal module of the `stoclust` package from an earlier version, as recent changes have rendered the up-to-date package incompatible with this repository.
+No other code has been modified.
+An older version of this repository can be found in previous commits.**

 This repository contains notebooks for reproducing the graphs and numerical results of our manuscript [].
 In addition, the notebooks and scripts have some flexibility that should allow for further exploration of the concepts by any interested investigators.